Littlewart213/Final-Year-Student-Project/README.md

 # Final-Year-Student-Project
-Developing hybrid model VGG16 and SVM to classifity brain tumor into three classes encompass meningioma, glioma, and pituitary.
-This model works efficiently with and achived high accuracy at 95.7% with running time considerably fast which below 3 minutes.
-Also, the code visualizes the extracted features from MRI image to mapping the Features
+Developing a hybrid model using VGG16 and SVM to classify brain tumors into three classes: meningioma, glioma, and pituitary.
+This model operates efficiently and achieves a high accuracy of 95.7%, with a considerably fast running time of under 3 minutes.
+Additionally, the code visualizes the extracted features from MRI images to map the features